Cappadocia

 George Lucas filmed part of Star Wars here and it’s easy to see why he’d go the distance.
 The landscape is so unearthly, you could easily be exploring another planet.

 When I first heard of Cappadocia, the idea of ancient homes carved into the rock fascinated me.
-I expected to see and explore some of these cave dwellings, but I didn’t realize before arriving that the the entire region is full of them.
-Everywhere in Cappadocia are villages, homes, castles, monasteries, convents and churches excavated directly into the naturally breathtaking landscape.
+I expected to see and explore some of these cave dwellings, but I didn’t realize before arriving that the entire region was full of them.
+Everywhere in Cappadocia are villages, homes, castles, monasteries, convents, and churches excavated directly into the naturally breathtaking landscape.
 The Anatolian people have been utilizing this clever technique for thousands of years, right up until modern times when, in the 1950s, new building codes put a stop to it.

-It is now illegal for people to have a permanent residence in the excavated homes so famous to the region, but it is legal to use the caves for commercial purposes, such as hotels and shops.
+It is now illegal for people to have permanent residence in the excavated homes so famous to the region, but it is legal to use the caves for commercial purposes, such as hotels and shops.
 This means most of this odd historic architecture is still very much in use and makes for an incredibly unique experience for visitors to the region.

 A breathtaking example of the region’s iconic, excavated living, is Uchisar castle.
 The outermost point of defense for the region of Cappadocia, Uchisar rises from its base 60 meters, towering over the surrounding landscape.
 Uchisar is riddled with homes and tunnels and has been inhabited by locals for thousands of years, functioning like a natural fortress and tenement block.